 Perhaps the most popular/fitting application for this workload is Adobe After Effects, which has a minimum memory requirement of 16 GB.

-We have an article that deals with building a workstation based on compositing and motion design for Adobe After Effects.
+We have an article about building a workstation for compositing and motion design in Adobe After Effects.
 We go through the optimal RAM specifications for an After Effects workstation and recommend other ideal PC components for your build.

 How Much RAM Do You Need for 3D Modeling?

-To be clear, 3D modeling refers to the active workloads of the 3D application, which is different from the actual rendering process.
+To be clear, 3D modeling refers to the active workloads within a 3D application, which differs from the rendering process.